RobTangle/Venturapp/README.md

 <hr>

-### The directions for the creation of this repository where the following:
+### The directions for the creation of this repository were the following:

 <quote>